-If a janitor slips on a wet floor and suffers a back injury, or a carpet cleaner trips on a flight of stairs and breaks an arm, it could cost thousands of dollars in medical expenses.
+If a janitor trips while vacuuming and breaks a bone, or a carpet cleaner falls on a flight of stairs and hurts their back, these injuries could cost thousands of dollars in medical expenses.

 Workers’ compensation insurance can cover medical bills if an employee is injured on the job or develops an occupational illness.
 It also ensures the employee still gets paid part of their wages while recovering from an injury.